-Our curriculum will maintain qualities of Functionality that serves to increase the Quality of Life – in both academic & social environments for students.
+Our curriculum will maintain qualities of Functionality that serve to increase the Quality of Life – in both academic & social environments for students.

 Stimulating Cognitive Skills

-"Thinking goals" are paramount to help the student learn effectively.
-Stimulating these goals will center on 3 main facets:
+"Thinking goals" are paramount to helping the student learn effectively.
+Stimulating these goals will centre on 3 main facets:

 1. Input - How to cope with incoming information

 2. Elaboration - Equipping the student on how to define and solve problems

 3. Output - Student learns how to harness the concept of perspective taking and thoughtful responses